 However, the one field of legal expertise that most U.S.-born citizens are unfamiliar with – because it so rarely impacts them personally – is immigration law.
 Still, you may encounter immigration issues if you are a U.S. citizen trying to bring your spouse or family to the United States, or if you are a U.S. employer trying to bring immigrants to the United States to work for your business.

-Sam Shihab & Associates: Ohio and Beyond
+Shihab Burke, LLC, Attorneys At Law: Ohio and Beyond

 Roles of an Ohio Immigration Lawyer